 Development of student writing projects from conception through final revision in the literary genre of the short story (novel is optional).
 Includes the close study of the elements and techniques of fiction, analysis of a variety of published works of short fiction, and discussion of student manuscripts.
 May be repeated for credit.
-Prerequisite: permission of instructor, Fall.
+Prerequisites: ENGL-101, ENGL-102, and Pre/Co-requisite: ENGL-240 or ENGL-250.
+Or permission of instructor.
+Every third semester as needed.